 Meetings are an essential tool for getting things done by collaboration.
 Last week I attended a meeting that I felt was very productive.
 Even though it was not very long, we could finish discussing most of the things that we had set out to.
 Unfortunately, most of the corporate meetings don’t go that way.
-Here’s a checklist on how to have more effective meetings.
+Here’s a checklist on how to have more productive meetings.

 Create a clear Agenda